-for the Postgraduate Certificate - no fewer than 60 credits from lists A and B for the Postgraduate Diploma - no fewer than 120 credits from lists A and B including all the classes in List A for the degree of MSc - no fewer than 180 credits, from Lists A and B including all the classes in List A and a project.
+for the Postgraduate Certificate - no fewer than 60 credits from the lists of taught classes.

+for the Postgraduate Diploma - no fewer than 120 credits including all the compulsory classes.

+for the degree of MSc - no fewer than 180 credits including the EE990 project.

+Compulsor y Classes Level Credits

+EE 989 Wind Turbine Technology 5 20

+EE 984 Wind Turbine Control 5 10

+EE 988 Power Systems and Wind Integration 5 20

+EE 986 Assignment and Professional Studies 5 20

+Students who have previously completed any class from the list of compulsory classes will be required to undertake an appropriate alternative as approved by the Course Director.
-List A Le vel Credits EE 9XX Wind Turbine Technology 5 20 EE 9YX Wind Turbine Control 5 10 EE 9XY Power Systems and Wind Integration 5 20 EE 986 Assignment and Professional Studies 5 20 List B BF 981 Socio-Economics of Energy Systems 5 10 EE 961 Wind Turbine Power Conversion 5 10 EE 966 Power Electronics, Machines and Applications 5 20 EE 967 Power System Design, Operation and Protection 5 20 EE 973 Advanced Power System Analysis and Protection n 5 20

-EE 975 Power System Foonemies, Markets and Asset 5 20 EE 976 Power System Economics, Markets and Asset Management 5 20 NM 999 Mechanical Systems and Turbine Design 5 10
+BF 981 Socio-Economics of Energy Systems 5 10 EE 966 Power Electronics, Machines and Applications 5 20 EE 967 Power System Design, Operation and Protection 5 20 EE 973 Advanced Power System Analysis and Protection 5 20 EE 974 High Voltage Technology and Electromagnetic Compatibility 5 20 EE 975 Power Electronics for Energy and Drive Control 5 20 EE 976 Power System Economics, Markets and Asset Management 5 20 EE 999 PGDip Electronic and Electrical Engineering Dissertation 5 20 NM 946 Inspection and Survey 5 20 CL 961 Geographical Information Systems 5 10 EV 939 Environmental Impact Assessment 5 10

+Exceptionally, such other classes totalling no more than 20 credits, as approved by the Course Director.

-Students may not select any class from List B which they have previously successfully completed
+Students may not select any class from the list of optional classes which they have previously successfully completed.